트립팝 TripopTripop

 • International credit card (Korea is card-heavy)

-• Hanbok rental booking (busy seasons require advance)
+• Hanbok rental booking (busy seasons book out fast)

 • Portable battery